You are here

 Friday, June 25th from 5–6 p.m.
 (PDT)

 Join us for a live watch party and Q&A with Ahamefule J. Oluo at 5 p.m. on June 25, to celebrate the premiere of The Things Around Us.

 This newly commissioned 16-minute music video composition will be followed by a Q&A moderated by filmmaker and cultural critic, Charles Mudede.
-All are welcome.
-RSVP to receive the Zoom link which will be emailed to you two hours before the event.
+All are welcome!

 The Things Around Us is a piece of solo music and storytelling made from the objects, thoughts and people — and lack of people — around Oluo during the isolation of the pandemic.
 This work was commissioned by Meany Center as part of the University of Washington’s Arts and Creativity Initiative, in partnership with the Major University Presenters’ virtual commission initiative.